gazpachu/hypatia/readme.md

 ".write": "auth != null"
 ````

-- Create a `posts` folder in Firebase storage and upload images with the same filename as the posts' slugs
+- Create a `posts` folder in Firebase storage and upload demo images with the same filename as the posts' slugs (i.e.: /posts/new-virtual-campus.jpg)

 - Set the Firebase storage rules to: